ubccr/xdmod-supremm/7.5/supremm-configuration.md

 The `datasetmap` option allows the ingestion of SUPReMM data from different data sources.
 Currently PCP is the only supported data source.

-The collection name should be set to the name of the mongoDB collection that contains the job summaries for the resource.

 The `hardware` property is used by the dataset mapping code to process PCP metrics that have device-specific names.
 The only configurable mapping in this release is the name of the GPFS mount point.
 If the resource has